Government-in-exile: Municipal councils in exile

 Following the Turkish Invasion of Cyprus in 1974 and the displacement of many Greek Cypriots from North Cyprus, displaced inhabitants of several towns set up what are in effect municipal councils in exile, headed by mayors in exile.
-The idea is the same as with a national government in exile – to assert a continuation of legitimate rule, even though having no control of the ground, and working towards restoration of such control.
+The idea is the same as with a national government in exile—to assert a continuation of legitimate rule, even though having no control of the ground, and working towards restoration of such control.
 Meetings of the exiled Municipal Council of Lapithos took place in the homes of its members until the Exile Municipality was offered temporary offices at 37 Ammochostou Street, Nicosia.
 The current Exile Mayor of the town is Athos Eleftheriou.
 The same premises are shared with the Exile Municipal Council of Kythrea.

-Also in the Famagusta District of Cyprus, the administration of the part retained by the Republic of Cyprus considers itself as a "District administration in exile", since the district's capital Famagusta had been under Turkish control since 1974.
+Also in the Famagusta District of Cyprus, the administration of the part retained by the Republic of Cyprus, based in Paralimni, considers itself as a "District administration in exile", since the district's capital Famagusta had been under Turkish control since 1974.